Greening Municipal Fleets

 In order to help municipalities cut costs and achieve greater fuel efficiency, we are conducting research to identify obstacles to fuel use reduction and compile information regarding how to overcome these challenges.
 The fact sheets below describe strategies and technologies that can be used to reduce vehicle fuel consumption in your city or town.

-Purchasing Electric Vehicles for Municipal Fleets - Coming soon.
+Fuel Efficient Vehicle Purchasing Guide for Municipalities - Coming soon.

 Massachusetts Green Community Program - Designated and competitive grants, which can include financing of electric vehicles, electric vehicle infrastructure, and energy conservation measures in vehicles, including idle reduction, vehicle telematics, and hybrid retrofits.

 Massachusetts Electric Vehicle Incentive Program (MassEVIP) - An open-enrollment grant program administered by the Massachusetts Department of Environmental Protection, providing incentives for the acquisition of electric vehicles, zero-emission electric motorcycles, and the installation of Level 2 dual-port charging stations.